top of page

 Michael is a Research Fellow at the Research Centre for Greek and Latin Literature of the Academy of Athens:

-From January to July 2024 Michael is organizing a series of lectures on the history of classical scholarship in different countries after WWII.
+In 2024 Michael organized a series of lectures on the history of classical scholarship and classical studies in different parts of the world after WWII.

 ''Nulla dies sine linea''